-Please type the Apply button to save the configuration.
+Click the Apply the button to save the configuration.

 STATUS

 Click on the STATUS tab to reveal the window buttons for various functions located in this directory.
 The DEVICE STATUS window is the first item in the STATUS directory.
 Use these windows to view system information and monitor performance.